All your favorite Uggs are now discounted for Black Friday

 Ugg Men’s Tasman Slipper ($59.90, originally $99.95; nordstrom.com)

-With more than 1,100 positive reviews, the Tasman is a top-selling Ugg slipper for men for good reason — lightweight and ultra-warm with a shearling lining, the shoe can survive outdoors too, thanks to a durable rubber sole.
-And at this price point, the slipper is a no-brainer great gift for dad.
+With more than 1,100 positive reviews, the Tasman is a top-selling Ugg slipper for men for good reason — lightweight and ultra warm with a shearling lining, the shoe can survive outdoors too, thanks to a durable rubber sole.
+And at this price point, the slipper is a no-brainer great gift for Dad.

 ____________________________________________________________________________